 The ICHD classifies headaches based on clinical and laboratory observations.
 For ice pick headaches, it notes other terms that have been used to describe this type of headache—for example, ice-pick pains, jabs, and jolts, needle-in-the-eye syndrome, ophthalmodynia periodica, and sharp but short-lived head pain.

-- Ice pick headaches are not thought to involve the trigeminal nerve, which is the largest cranial nerve and transmits sensations from the face to the brain.
-By contrast, the trigeminal nerve does play a role in migraine symptoms, meaning that if you suffer from migraines, you’ll feel pain in your face.
+- …that ice pick headaches are not thought to involve the trigeminal nerve, which is the largest cranial nerve and transmits sensations from the face to the brain?
+The trigeminal nerve does, however, play a role in migraine symptoms, meaning that if you suffer from migraines, you’ll feel pain in your face.

 The ICHD describes ice pick headaches as “transient and localized stabs of pain in the head,” and notes also that these headaches occur spontaneously, without any evidence of disease in the underlying structures of the face, or of the cranial nerves.”